Mother shoots man in head after he attempts to steal her car with toddlers inside

 Around 10 p.m. on July 4, a woman and her two toddlers were at a gas station when a man tried to steal her car with her kids inside.

 This happened at the Shell station on the 200 block of West Camp Wisdom road.
-Police say the carjacker was unknown to the woman and started to drive away.
+Police say the carjacker, 36-year-old Ricky Wright was unknown to the woman and started to drive away.

-Officers say the mom quickly jumped into the car and asked to suspect to stop.
-When he refused, she pulled a gun from her glove compartment and shot the suspect in the head.
+Officers say the mom quickly jumped into the car and asked the suspect to stop.
+When Wright refused, she pulled a gun from her glove compartment and shot him in the head.

-Police say the car crashed into a telephone pole and the suspect was taken to the hospital with unknown injuries.
+Police say the car crashed into a telephone pole and Wright was taken to the hospital with unknown injuries.

+He has been charged with two counts of unlawful restraint and unauthorized use of motor vehicle.

-No other details are available at this time, no word on charges or the condition of the suspect.
+No other details are available at this time, no word on charges or the condition of Wright.

 Stay with WFAA.com for updates.